 Radiation is all around us.
 Most of it comes from natural sources such as cosmic rays, radon gas, and uranium and other elements in the ground.
 All Americans receive an average dose from natural sources of about 300 millirem each year.
+At most reactor sites, radiation from the plant cannot be detected at all.
 Radiation from a reactor generally cannot be detected further than one mile away.
-Within one mile, radiation from a reactor could be a small fraction of the background dose.
-But at most sites this radiation could not be detected.
+Within one mile, it could be a small fraction of the background dose.

 Power reactors must comply with specific limits on doses to the public set by both the NRC and the Environmental Protection Agency (EPA).
 EPA's rules can be found in 40 CFR Part 190.
 The NRC rules are in 10 CFR Part 20.
 The NRC's rules define "as low as is reasonably achievable" (ALARA).

 Each reactor license specifies ALARA levels and requires the licensee to make a report any time a level is exceeded.
 By complying with these rules, most reactors have kept doses to the public so small that they are difficult to distinguish from background radiation.

 Monitoring Releases and the Environment

 Reactor operators must monitor the release of any radioactive materials in liquid or the air, as well as any direct radiation from the plant.
 They must track their releases so they can report them to the NRC each year.
 If there is a release above ALARA levels, the plant must make a special report to the NRC.
 Plants have been very effective in controlling their releases.
 To date, there have been no releases above the ALARA levels.